 Matthew 25:27 (NIV)

 Well then, you should have put my money on deposit with the bankers, so that when I returned I would have received it back with interest.

-Anita Agers-Brooks is a Business Expert, Certified Personality Trainer, Communications Specialist, speaker, and writer.
-She lives in Missouri.
+Anita Agers-Brooks is a Business Expert, Certified Personality Trainer, Communications Specialist, national speaker, and author.
+She lives in Missouri with her family.

 She’s passionate about business with integrity, healthy marriage, and issues of identity.
 She travels the country teaching others from her personal experiences.